 As an active manager with an established presence in the New Zealand market, engagement with companies has been part of our process for a long time.
-These engagements have typically focused on governance issues, but with the above systemic issues presenting risks to all companies and wider society, we have launched our engagement programme with a deeper focus on environmental and social issues.
+These engagements have typically focused on governance issues, but with the above systemic issues presenting risks to all companies and wider society, we are expanding our engagement into these areas.